 Total length of the track is 46 km.
 Over four days, you visit two of the Three Capes, Cape Pillar and Cape Hauy.

-The walk is undulating and gentle.
-You walk mainly on boardwalks and well maintained trails.
+is undulating and gentle.
+You walk mainly on boardwalks and well maintained

 The trail has been constructed to preserve the nature but also to share stories along the trail, to keep you amused and enhance your knowledge of the area.
 There are 30 story seats along the trail constructed by furniture designers, students from Tasmania University and Tasmanian aboriginal Community.
 Each seat is unique and describes a story.